• Skip to primary navigation

 “The Civil Society Forum’s approach is unique and particularly effective because it is rooted in local actors’ expertise and experience,” said Dr. Stormy-Annika Mildner, the Executive Director of the Aspen Institute Germany.
 “This ensures that the recommendations remain relevant and build on existing regional initiatives and capacities in the Western Balkans.”

-Already this year, a Preparatory Forum on July 9-11 in Skopje convened over 130 civil society leaders from the Western Balkans and the EU to formulate policy recommendations.
+The forum began with a Preparatory Forum on July 9-11 in Skopje, which convened over 130 civil society leaders from the Western Balkans and the EU to formulate policy recommendations.
 In advance of public exchanges hosted by the Civil Society and Think Tank Forum, the Preparatory Forum sparked new ideas through confidential discussions across seven thematic working groups.
 Thanks to the diversity of participants’ experiences and fields of expertise, the discussions resulted in policy recommendations which address urgent challenges and opportunities to the Western Balkans.

 The thematic areas addressed by the civil society leaders ranged from EU integration, the energy transition, and dealing with the past/reconciliation to crosscutting issues such as rule of law, youth, minorities, and local issues.
 For the first time, the Civil Society and Think Tank Forum featured a working group on “Gender and Diversity,” including grassroots organizations from across the Western Balkans and the EU.
 In addition, working groups covered topics including common regional market and mobility, environmental protection, and disinformation and cyber threats.